 Older adults who have Alzheimer’s disease often lose the ability to take care of themselves.
 In the initial stages, they may just need someone to remind them of what to do.
 As the disease progresses, however, they will increasingly need support from their families.
-They may even need live-in care in Laguna Hills, California.
+They may even need live-in care in Irvine, California.

 There are tips you can consider to help your loved ones who have Alzheimer’s disease with their personal care.
 Make sure that you still promote their dignity, privacy, and a certain level of independence.